 Cowden Garden has undergone three years of intensive restoration.
 Although there are areas still to be restored there is more than enough for visitors to enjoy.
 Described in 1925 by Professor Jijo Suzuki as 'the most important Japanese garden in the Western World', the garden consists of several acres of Japanese influenced landscape with a perimeter path around the small loch.
-There is an additional twenty acres of woodland walks to enjoy.
-Don't forget to leave enough time to enjoy Katie Croy's home baking in our tea room.
+There is an additional twenty acres of woodland hiding great walks, a children's play park, games and activities.
+Don't forget to leave enough time to enjoy our Cowden Tearoom.

 The garden is located 3/4 mile from the A91 on the Upper Hillfoot Road between Muckhart and Dollar.